 40 CFR Part 63, Subpart DDDDDDD

-In September 2014, the Iowa DNR adopted the federal standard for the National Emission Standards for Hazardous Air Pollutants for Prepared Feeds Manufacturing at Area Sources (40 CFR 63 Subpart DDDDDDD), otherwise known as the 7D Rule.
+In September 2014, the Iowa DNR adopted the federal standard for the National Emission Standards for Hazardous Air Pollutants for Prepared Feeds Manufacturing at Area Sources (40 CFR 63 Subpart DDDDDDD), otherwise known as the 7D Rule or 7D NESHAP.

-The 7D rule applies to a facility that manufactures prepared animal feed or additives for animal feed (sometimes known as "feed mill").
+The 7D NESHAP applies to a facility that manufactures prepared animal feed or additives for animal feed (sometimes known as a "feed mill").
 Affected facilities must comply with specific requirements to minimize dust and emissions from storage, use, or handling of materials containing chromium and manganese.

-The Iowa DNR and the Iowa Air Emissions Assistance Program (IAEAP) at the University of Northern Iowa are assisting affected facilities with the 7D rule and related air construction permitting requirements.
-For questions or to receive compliance assistance, see the resources provided below, or contact Michael Hermsen by phone at 515-725-9577 or by email at Michael.Hermsen@dnr.iowa.gov.
+The Iowa DNR and the Iowa Air Emissions Assistance Program (IAEAP) at the University of Northern Iowa are assisting affected facilities with the 7D NESHAP and related air construction permitting requirements.
+For questions or to receive compliance assistance, see the resources provided below.

 7D Rule Information